hfp/xconfigure/config/cp2k/README.md

 Please apply `USE_ACCEL=opencl` (like `USE_ACCEL=cuda` for CUDA) to XCONFIGURE's [build instructions](#build-instructions).
 The OpenCL support enables DBCSR's OpenCL backend as well as CP2K's GPU-enabled DBM/DBT component.

-Further, DBCSR can be built stand-alone and used to exercise and test GPU acceleration as well, which is not subject of XCONFIGURE.
-Further, within DBCSR some driver code exists to exercise GPU performance in a stand-alone fashion (does not even rely on DBCSR's build system; see [DBCSR ACCelerator Interface](https://cp2k.github.io/dbcsr/develop/page/3-developer-guide/3-programming/2-accelerator-backend/index.html)).
+Further, DBCSR can be built standalone and used to exercise and test GPU acceleration as well, which is not subject of XCONFIGURE.
+Further, within DBCSR some driver code exists to exercise GPU performance in a standalone fashion (does not even rely on DBCSR's build system; see [DBCSR ACCelerator Interface](https://cp2k.github.io/dbcsr/develop/page/3-developer-guide/3-programming/2-accelerator-backend/index.html)).
 The OpenCL backend in DBCSR provides [tuned kernels](https://github.com/cp2k/dbcsr/tree/develop/src/acc/opencl/smm/params) for CP2K.
-Similarly, CP2K's DBM component (`/path/to/cp2k/src/dbm`) can be built and exercised in a stand-alone fashion.
+Similarly, CP2K's DBM component (`/path/to/cp2k/src/dbm`) can be built and exercised in a standalone fashion.

 The OpenCL backend has comprehensive runtime-control by the means of [environment variables](https://cp2k.github.io/dbcsr/develop/page/3-developer-guide/3-programming/2-accelerator-backend/3-libsmm_ocl/index.html).
 This can be used to assign OpenCL devices, to aggregate sub-devices (devices are split into sub-devices by default), to extract kernel shapes used by a specific workload, and to subsequently tune specific kernels.

 ## Running CP2K<a name="run-instructions"></a><a name="performance"></a>

-<a name="running-the-application"></a>Running CP2K may go beyond a single node, and pinning processes and threads becomes even more important.
+<a name="running-the-application"></a>Running CP2K may go beyond a single node, and pinning processes and threads become even more important.
 There are several schemes available.
 As a rule of thumb, a high rank-count for lower node-counts may yield best results unless the workload is very memory intensive.
 In the latter case, lowering the number of MPI-ranks per node is effective especially if a larger amount of memory is replicated rather than partitioned by the rank-count.
 In contrast (communication bound), a lower rank count for multi-node computations may be desired.
 To ease running CP2K, there are a number of supportive scripts provided by XCONFIGURE: `plan.sh` (see [here](plan.md)), `run.sh` (see [here](https://raw.githubusercontent.com/hfp/xconfigure/main/config/cp2k/run.sh)), and `info.sh`.

 <a name="info-script"></a>As soon as several experiments are finished, it becomes handy to summarize the log-output.
 For this case, an info-script (`info.sh`) is available attempting to present a table (summary of all results), which is generated from log files (`.txt` and `.out` extension by default).
-Log files can be captured with `tee`, or the output is captured by the job scheduler.
+Log files can be captured with "tee", or the output is captured by the job scheduler.

 ```text
 ./run.sh benchmarks/QS/H2O-64.inp | tee cp2k-h2o64-20240725b.txt